Aerial view of Atlantic City, New Jersey coastline and skyline

 Technically, yes, you can refuse the test.
 However, this may not be in your best interest.

-New jersey has “implied consent” laws, which were in the fine print in your driver’s license application.
+New Jersey has “implied consent” laws, which were in the fine print in your driver’s license application.
 By getting behind the wheel, you have legally given consent to law enforcement to test you if they have reason to believe you were driving while intoxicated.

 By refusing the test, whether you’re convicted of a DUI or not, you face a license suspension between seven months and one year.
 You will also face a fine of $300-500 and two days in an Intoxicated Driver Resource Center.
 If this is the second or third time you have refused a breathalyzer, the penalties increase dramatically.